bcrpntr/bcrpntr.github.io/_posts/2024-07-18-I’m so overdosed on apathy, and burned out on sympathy.md

 I need to stop being self destructive, but that means I need to figure out how to beat this compartmentalization garbage, and learn to love myself (ew).
 I never understood the compartmentalization before, but now that my mind’s been sufficiently blown up, I understand that I literally packaged myself away, safe from the horrors that I expected from the world, away from everyone who cared about me so that I didn’t impact their lives.
 Life on autopilot is no life at all though.

 Today’s song kind of hits this all right in the nose, it’s a song that I relate to so heavily that I have “King of Catastrophes” tattooed across my forearms.
+While not necessarily a song that helps with surviving, it’s a song that let me know others in the world relate more than I can imagine.

 I share this not for sympathy, but to break out of my apathy.
 I may have lost my faith in another day, but I can find it again, and I must continue, for myself before anyone else, otherwise I will keep finding myself here again and again, like I have so many times before.
 The self deprecation isn’t okay, it’s time to do better.

 Enjoy?